ClinicWave/clinicwave-documentation/clinicwave-overview-8.md

 ### Challenges and Patterns in DDD
 - `Complex relationships and data dependencies between subdomains can pose challenges during implementation`.
 - `When migrating from a monolithic architecture (brownfield), decomposing existing relationships into Bounded Contexts can be complex`.
-- Patterns like the `Triangular Pattern` can help with gradual decomposition of monolithic applications into microservices.
+- Patterns like the `Strangler Pattern` can help with gradual decomposition of monolithic applications into microservices.

 ### Next Steps
 - Start coding and implementing DDD.